15 Ml In Teaspoons

 • Cooking and Baking: Recipes often list ingredients in both metric (ml) and imperial (tsp) units.
 Converting between these units ensures accurate ingredient measurements, leading to better results.

 • Medicine: Many liquid medications are prescribed in milliliters, but patients may need to measure them using household teaspoons.
 Accurate conversion is crucial for correct dosage and efficacy.
-However, always follow the instructions provided by a healthcare professional.
+Still, always follow the instructions provided by a healthcare professional.

 • DIY Projects: Many DIY projects, particularly those involving mixtures or solutions, require precise measurements.
 Conversion between ml and tsp can help achieve the desired results.